HaywireInteractive/OnAllFronts-Public/README.md

 # FAQ

 - Where can I ask questions or get involved in the project?
-Email leroytech231+gh@gmail.com.
+Message Leroy#9486 on Discord or email leroytech231+gh@gmail.com.

 # Development Environment Setup